vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 These very scalable **symbolic approaches** of the algorithms and code that's so useful, and it seems to be so missing.
 It's definitely going to be applied.
 So what I think is necessary and what's increasingly being applied is **hybridizing both of these approaches**.
 So using both neural networks and symbolic approaches at the same time.

 The **language models** already use the symbols.
 They use symbols as their input and as their output.
 So they are a combination a little bit in this sense.
 But you can go much further.
-We can, because the inputs are symbols and outputs are symbols, we can plug in the systems, we can plug in the algorithms.
+We can, because the inputs are symbols and outputs are symbols, we can plug in the symbolic algorithms (heuristics).

 One of the simplest ways how you can simulate **reasoning inside of the language models** is when you guide it with a prompt.
 It always tries to tell you the next word, then go to the next word.
 So you can guide it by writing it to the prompt.
 So before deciding this, let's **think step by step**.
 And with this, you will get an improvement in accuracy of the final answer.
 So you are already giving it this multistep process, a [chain of though](https://vaclavkosar.com/ml/googles-pathways-language-model-and-chain-of-thought), where it can iterate in some algorithmic way and you will get better results.